HP Inc. Privacy Statement

 - job applications

-The types of personal information you provide to us may include:
+The types of personal information HP may collect from you includes:

-- contact information, such as name, address, telephone number, and email address
+- personal and business contact information, such as name, address, telephone number, and email address

 - financial information, such as your credit/debit card number or other billing information

-- other unique information such as user IDs and passwords, product and service preferences, contact preferences, educational and employment background, and job interest data
+- other unique information such as user IDs and passwords, product functionality, product and service preferences, contact preferences, educational and employment background, and job interest data

-If you apply for instant credit, we may ask you to provide additional personal information such as salary, government issued identification number, banking/financial account information, and other information to authenticate you and verify credit worthiness.
+If you apply for instant credit, we may ask you to provide additional personal information such as salary, government issued identification number, banking/financial account information, and other information (for example from credit reporting agencies) to authenticate you and verify credit worthiness.
 This information will be used by our financial services providers in determining whether to extend you credit and how much to extend.

 If you choose to use a “tell-a-friend” or a similar referral program on our site, we will ask you for your friend’s e-mail address, social media handle, phone number, or other contact information to send your friend an invitation to participate in the program.